ikwzm/Dummy_Plug/Readme.md

 *Dummy Plug*
 ============

 ##Notice##

-*Dummy Plug* is at the moment(2012/5/3) but is not officially released yet.
+*Dummy Plug* is at the moment(2012/5/9) but is not officially released yet.

 ##What's *Dummy Plug*##

-*Dummy Plug* is a simple bus function model library written by VHDL Only.
+*Dummy Plug* is a simple bus functional model library written by VHDL Only.

 This models corresponds to the master and slave model of AXI4.